Shelter Care and Transportation Requests to Bring Children/ Youth/Nonminor Dependents to Court

 Refer to the On-line automated Shelter Care/Transportation request for general instructions.
 In addition:

-1. If a child is seriously behaviorally or medically handicapped, the child’s attorney should be contacted to determine if the child’s appearance can be waived or what accommodations can be made to facilitate the child’s presence and/or participation.
+1. If a child has serious behavioral or medical needs, the child’s attorney should be contacted at least a week prior to all hearings (after the initial hearing), to determine if the child’s appearance can be waived or what accommodations can be made to facilitate the child’s presence and/or participation including virtual attendance.

-2. If the child is non-ambulatory, call the Court Transportation Unit Supervising Transportation Worker, (323) 526-6771 as soon as possible, but no later than the day before the hearing and order a specially equipped vehicle for the non-ambulatory child.
+2. If the child is non-ambulatory, call the Court Transportation Unit Supervising Transportation Worker, (323) 781-3700 as soon as possible, but no later than the day before the hearing to order a specially equipped vehicle for the non-ambulatory child.

-3. Indicate the child’s special needs under the “Special Instructions” section at the bottom of the DCFS Request for Juvenile Court Transportation and Shelter Care Services.
+3. Indicate the child’s special needs and behaviors under the “Notes” section at the bottom of the DCFS Request for Juvenile Court Transportation and Shelter Care Services (DCFS 4360) form.

-4. Remind the Caregiver to send the appropriate dosage of medication and/or medical equipment to court.
+4. Remind the Caregiver to send medication with the appropriate dosage and dispensing times and/or medical equipment to court.

-5. In cases of special needs children, such as children requiring insulin or an asthma inhaler, stress to the caregiver the extreme importance of paying attention to these matters to avoid a potential emergency or possible death.
+5. In cases of children with special needs, such as children requiring insulin or an asthma inhaler, stress to the caregiver the extreme importance of paying attention to these matters to avoid a potential emergency or possible death.

 6. Document all contacts and notes of special instructions in the Contact Notebook in CWS/CMS.